-- 9.1 Subject to Paragraph 11 (sensitive interests), you must within 28 days of - (a) this code being adopted or - (b) your election or appointment (where that is later)

-notify the Monitoring Officer of any Disclosable Non-Pecuniary Interests.

-- 9.2 You have a Disclosable Non-Pecuniary Interest if it is of a description specified in Regulations made by the Secretary of State. - 9.3 Where you have a Disclosable Non-Pecuniary Interest you may remain in the meeting, speak and vote on the matter unless to do would compromise your impartiality obligations or any other obligations set out in this Code.
+- 9.1 Subject to Paragraph 11 (sensitive interests), you must within 28 days of - (a) this code being adopted or - (b) your election or appointment (where that is later)notify the Monitoring Officer of any Disclosable Non-Pecuniary Interests. - 9.2 Disclosable Non-Pecuniary Interests are defined as (but not limited to) the following under this Code:. - (i) Any gift or hospitality you have received with an estimated value of £25.00 or more which must also be registered in the Gifts and Hospitality Register - (ii) Sensitive Information under Paragraph 11 of the Code of Conduct - (iii) Any body of which you are a member or in a position of general control or management and to which you arre appointed or nominated by the Council - (iv) Any Body:- - (a) Exercising functions of a public nature; - (b) Directed to charitable purposes; or - (c) One of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union), of which you are a member of in the position of general management - 9.3 Where you have a Disclosable Non-Pecuniary Interest you may remain in the meeting, speak and vote on the matter unless to do would compromise your impartiality obligations or any other obligations set out in this Code.